Health Indicator Report of Arthritis and Activity Limitation

 Other ObjectivesHealthy People 2020 Objective AOCBC-7.2: Increase the proportion of adults with doctor-diagnosed arthritis who receive health care provider counseling for physical activity or exercise.[[br]] '''U.S. Target:''' 45.3 percent

-How Are We Doing?The 2011 Behavioral Risk Factor Surveillance System (BRFSS) survey revealed that nearly half (49.7%) of Utah adults (crude rate) who reported arthritis limited their usual activities due to their arthritis.
-Despite the known benefits of exercise for persons with arthritis, 21.2 percent of Utah adults with arthritis reported they did not meet the recommended requirements for physical activity in 2011, and 29.5 percent reported no leisure time physical activity.
+How Are We Doing?The 2015 Behavioral Risk Factor Surveillance System (BRFSS) survey revealed that nearly half (45.5 percent) of Utah adults with arthritis (crude rate) limited their usual activities due to their arthritis.
+Despite the known benefits of exercise for persons with arthritis, in 2015, 46.8 percent of Utah adults with arthritis reported they did not meet the recommended requirements for aerobic physical activity, and 27.4 percent reported no leisure time physical activity (i.e. were physically inactive).

-How Do We Compare With the U.S.?In 2011, the age-adjusted rate of activity limitation due to arthritis was 48.1 percent in Utah, which was slightly better than the U.S. rate of 50.9 percent.
+How Do We Compare With the U.S.?In 2015, the age-adjusted rate of activity limitation due to arthritis was 45.0 percent in Utah, which was slightly better than the U.S. rate of 49.2 percent.
 Because age affects the likelihood of having arthritis, it is beneficial to adjust for the effect of age when comparing populations.
 This method helps to determine if a certain population has a factor, which contributes to arthritis more than the effect of age.
 Therefore, these data were adjusted to the U.S. 2000 standard population.
-Please note the age-adjusted rate of activity limitation due to arthritis (48.1%) is slightly lower than the crude rate of 49.7 percent.

 Health Program InformationThe mission of the Utah Arthritis Program (UAP) is to improve the quality of life for people affected by arthritis.
 The UAP is focused on measuring the occurrence of arthritis in Utah, improving arthritis awareness, and increasing participation in programs proven to help those with doctor-diagnosed arthritis.
 The UAP works closely with the CDC, the Arthritis Foundation, and local health districts and others to provide effective programs.